 Precinct type Assumptions Development area - Light Industrial Use 40kL/NHa/day for potable water supply.
-Source: Water Planning Guideline Section 3: Water Demand and Growth (Sydney Water, 2014) Table 3-2 and 3-8 Employment - 80L/person/day in addition to the light industrial use.
+Source: Water Planning Guideline Section 3: Water Demand and Growth (Sydney Water, 2014) Table 3-3 With supply of recycled water, demand of potable will be 20kL/Nha/d as per table 3-6 of above guideline Employment - 80L/person/day in addition to the light industrial use.
 Maximum potable water demand is 1.6 of the average demand as per Water Supply Code of Australis WSA03 Further assumption has been made as follows: Net hectare (floor area of future building development) has been calculated based on % of total land area.
-Average potable water demand has been estimated based on Development area - Commercial Use 41kL/NHa/day Source: Water Planning Guideline Section 3: Water Demand and Growth (Sydney Water, 2014) Table 3-2 and 3-8 Employment - 80L/person/day in addition to the commercial use.
+Average potable water demand has been estimated based on Development area - Commercial Use 41kL/NHa/day Source: Water Planning Guideline Section 3: Water Demand and Growth (Sydney Water, 2014) Table 3-3 With supply of recycled water, demand of potable will be 21kL/Nha/d as per table 3-6 of above guideline Employment - 80L/person/day in addition to the commercial use.
 Commercial Maximum potable water demand is 1.6 of the average demand as per Water Supply Code of Australis WSA03 Further assumption has been made as follows: Net hectare (floor area of future building development) has been calculated based on % of total land area.
 Percentage of the area has been assumed based on Arcadis experience with similar industrial land development.
 Recycled water has been calculated on a factor of the total potable water consumption.
 Residential Water demand calculated based on a calculated number of dwellings for the area.
-Dwelling assumed to be apartment/home unit 2 bedrooms • School Water demand calculated based on number of staff + pupils.
+Dwelling assumed to be apartment/home unit 2 bedrooms (CIBSE Guide G Section 2.3.2) School Water demand calculated based on number of staff + pupils.
 Based on scenario with Primary and a secondary school with 1500 staff + pupils per 25000m 2 .
+(CIBSE Guide Table 9)

-301001 Demand has been calculated for both potable and recycle consumption, with toilets and irrigation using recycled water
+Precinct type Assumptions Demand has been calculated for both potable and recycled consumption, with toilets and irrigation using recycled water